 Publisher levelling off

 How are you going with your regular online writing schedule?
 Did you try to be too prolific, or weren’t you prolific enough?
-I post one online article every week.
-That works for me.
+When I started, I posted one online article every week.
+That worked for me.
 Adjust your schedule to make it achievable for you and consistent for your readers.
 When I am pushed for time, I dig into my body of work from the print media and publish something from years ago to give it new life.

 Here’s the fun part!
 It’s time to check on how well your metadata is working for you, and what position your website comes in at on a Google search.
 After a few weeks of online publishing, I appeared on page 47 of a Google search of my name.
 After another few weeks, I was in the top ten.
 After a few more weeks, I appeared on the first page every time, and have stayed there ever since through sheer prolificacy.

 WARNING: Computer algorithms are so sophisticated that your device will start to put you in the No.1 spot as a matter of course.
 This does not mean everyone is seeing you in that place on every computer.
 Try googling yourself from another computer for a clearer picture of where your SEO is at.
-Remember, publish consistently, ensure your online articles are sent to Twitter, Facebook and your other social media assets (your ‘Web of Fabulousness’) using the WordPress ‘Publicise’ function.
+Remember, publish consistently, ensure your online articles are posted to Twitter, Facebook and your other social media assets (your ‘Web of Fabulousness’).
 For a reminder about the importance of this cluster of online accounts, skip back to Writer, show off your assets!

 Analyse your writing to date.
 What kind of writer are you?
 What subjects do you write about?
 Isolate your themes and ensure they are reflected in the menu buttons of your site and the tags and categories of each of your online articles.
 If that means adjusting your site content, take the time to revisit and reset all your metadata.
 Google yourself to see how well your SEO is working, and ensure you’re using copyright-free images.